learn-the-web/topics/responsive-retina-images.md

 *Given all this information about the images the web browser will choose whichever image it deems best to be displayed.*

+### Alternative text

+Don’t forget that the `alt=""` attribute is still required and needs to still describe the image properly.
+Since the different image sources should all essentially be a single image, the `alt` only needs to describe the image as though it’s just one graphic.

 ### Backwards compatibility

 Make sure to always still specify the `src` attribute—you can see that’s the first thing specified above.
 This is for backwards compatibility, so the `<img>` tag still works on browsers that don’t support the new attributes.